-Join George Maestri for an in-depth discussion in this video Modifying joint attributes, part of Character Rigging in Maya.
+Join George Maestri for an in-depth discussion in this video Modifying joint attributes, part of Maya: Character Rigging.

 Once you've drawn your joints, you may want to go through and affect them a…little bit further by using the Attribute editor.…Let's go ahead and take a look at this simple joint chain.…In fact, I'm going to open it up here in the Outliner, and you can see that…I have a hip, a knee,…an ankle and a toe, at least that's what I've named these.…So you can see how this is kind of like a proto-leg skeleton.
 So let's go ahead…and see how we can further refine bones using the Attribute editor.…